ozkar99/cm-telemetry/README.md

 - Dirt Rally 2.0

-Tho supporting new games should be fairly straigth forward.
+Tho supporting new games should be fairly straight forward.

 ### Furter Reading